datastax/astra-db-csharp/index.md

 # Overview

-This C# Client Library simplifies using the DataStax Data API to manage and interact with AstraDB instances as well as other DataStax databases.
+This C# Client Library simplifies using the DataStax Data API to manage and interact with Astra DB instances as well as other DataStax databases.

 # Installation